Xavier Simons

-Xavier Levi Simons (born 20 February 2003) is an English professional footballer who plays as a midfielder for EFL League One club Bolton Wanderers.
+Xavier Levi Simons (born 20 February 2003) is an English professional footballer who plays as a defensive midfielder for club Bolton Wanderers.

 Early life

-Simons is of Dutch descent on his father's side and Sri Lankan descent on his mother's side through his grandfather.
+Simons is of English descent on his father's side and Sri Lankan descent on his mother's side through his grandfather.
 Simons is second cousin of Portsmouth midfielder Andre Dozzell.

 Club career

 Chelsea

 Simons signed for Chelsea in 2016 from local rivals Brentford.
 He made his Chelsea debut on 22 December 2021 in the quarterfinals of the EFL Cup, starting in a 2–0 win against his former club at Brentford Community Stadium.

 Hull City

 On 1 September 2022, he moved on loan to Hull City for the season.
 On 16 March 2023, it was announced that Simons would join Hull City permanently in July.
 He scored his first goal for the club on 23 October 2024 in the 1–1 home draw against Burnley.